MICLab-Unicamp/HypAST/README.md

 # CITATION

 In case you use this tool for research purposes, please, cite our segmentation method:

-Rodrigues,L., Rezende,T., Zanesco,A., Hernandez,A.L., França,M., Rittner, L. Hypothalamus fully automatic segmentation from MR images using a U-Net based architecture.
-SIPAIM, 2019, Colombia.
+@inproceedings{rodrigues2020hypothalamus,
+  title={Hypothalamus fully automatic segmentation from MR images using a U-Net based architecture}, author={Rodrigues, Livia and Rezende, Thiago and Zanesco, Ariane and Hernandez, Ana Luisa and Franca, Marcondes and Rittner, Leticia}, booktitle={15th International Symposium on Medical Information Processing and Analysis}, volume={11330}, pages={113300J}, year={2020}, organization={International Society for Optics and Photonics}
+}

 # CONTACT